SimpleVlad/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/add-in-opencv.md

 ## Description
 <section id='description'>
-In this lesson we will see at cv.addWeighted.
+In this lesson we will look at cv.addWeighted.
 This function calculates the weighted sum of two arrays.
-We use the functions: <code>cv.addWeighted(src1, alpha,	src2,	beta,	gamma, dst)</code>  where <code>src1</code> is first input array, <code>alpha</code> is a weight of the first array elements, <code>src2</code> is second input array, <code>alpha</code> is a weight of the second array elements,<code>gamma</code> is a scalar added to each sum. <code>dst</code> output array that has the same size and number of channels as the input arrays.
+We use the functions: <code>cv.addWeighted(src1, alpha,	src2,	beta,	gamma, dst)</code>  where <code>src1</code> is first input array, <code>alpha</code> is a weight of the first array elements, <code>src2</code> is second input array, <code>beta</code> is a weight of the second array elements,<code>gamma</code> is a scalar added to each sum. <code>dst</code> output array that has the same size and number of channels as the input arrays.
+The function addWeighted calculates the weighted sum of two arrays as follows: dst= saturate(src1 * alpha + src2 * beta + gamma)

 </section>

 ## Instructions